fastly/next-compute-js/README.md

   * Adds support for Edge SSR / Edge API Routes by specifying the `edge` runtime.
   * Adds support for Edge Middleware.
   * Adds support for Incremental Static Regeneration, with support for On-demand Revalidation and Draft Mode (as well as Preview Mode).

+> If you need to use the 0.9.x version of this tool, [click here](https://github.com/fastly/next-compute-js/tree/v0.9.x).

 ### Upgrading